Philanthropy in Song

 - Students journals

-- Song Sheet and Letter to Families (Handout One)
+- Song Sheet and Letter to Families (Handout)

 Katz, Alan.
 Take Me Out Of the Bathtub and Other Silly Dilly Songs.
 Scholastic Inc., 2001.
 ISBN: 0-439-43412-2

-Present definition of philanthropist.
+Give the definition of philanthropist.
 A philanthropist is someone who gives of his/her time, talent and treasure for another or for the common good.
-Break down the definition into three parts for the students to better understand the meaning.
-Have students give examples of all of these words.
-Add time, talent and treasure to chart along with student examples.
+Break down the definition into parts, and have students give examples of all of the following words.

 Time: (before school, recess, lunch time, etc.)